No Matter the Cost: Part 2

 The next man had taken a bad blow to his head, a clear liquid ran out from an ear.
 Repairing the internal damage allowed the man to visibly relax, Cameron reset the dislocated shoulder and tended to his broken arm.
 The two men had fallen into a tangled heap, so Cameron dragged them out of the small alcove into the hallway and laid them out flat on the floor.

 The last man had been thrown clear of the blast, having bounced off a wall and landed away from the others.
-He had been winded, both his arms and a knee cap broken, with long shallow scratch’s ran down his side, were he had impacted against he rock.
+He had been winded, both his arms and a knee cap broken, with a long scratch down his side.
 After mending the breaks and ensuring no serious blood loss would endanger him, Cameron propped him against a wall to help him breath easier.

-Since he was out of his cell, Cameron decided to check out his surroundings, taking a look up the elevator shaft.
-He determined it was 1123 feet up at a set of sliding doors with a winch and cable spool positioned above.
+Since he was out, Cameron decided to check out his surroundings, taking a look up the elevator shaft.
+It ended 1123 feet up at a set of sliding doors with a winch and cable spool positioned above.
 Cameron’s vertigo had his head spinning, the boy didn’t get along well with heights.

 Walking down the hallway Cameron looked into each of the cells to see who else was being held prisoner down here, checking up on his roomies to make sure everyone else had faired well in the explosion.

 Two of the cells held avatar mutants, each hosting wraiths.
 These weren’t overly powerful spirits but neither of them could be counted on as possible allies.
 They had enough sense to stay laying down and had avoided any harm.

 The third occupied cell held another mutant, a scruffy looking middle aged man without distinguishing features to identify him.
 He had a minor psychic rating that Cameron couldn’t place.
 He too was unharmed.